thingsboard/thingsboard.github.io/pricing/index.md

         <div class="item" data-tag="h4" data-item-id="community-support" data-title="What does community support mean?">
             <div class="container">
                 <p>
                 Community support is free-of-charge option.
-It is a volonteering initiative, provided by our team.
-Please, be aware that support is one of ThingsBoard Inc. business fields.
-Although our engineers (as many of our customers know) successfully handle user's requests in their free time.
-Community support doesn't mean any obligation for ThingsBoard Inc. We encourage you to <a href="/docs/">read documentation</a>, subscribe to our <a href="https://www.youtube.com/c/thingsboard" target ="blank">YouTube channel</a> where we host <a href="https://www.youtube.com/watch?v=M0CaascgDmg&list=PLYEKB_XwLCZJ6T8RPLTjRwMw0eoabpEKO" target="blank">the free Education course</a> and most demanded tutorials, samples and guides.
+It is a volonteering initiative, provided by our team and other ThingsBoard contributors.
+                Please, be aware that support services is one of ThingsBoard Inc. business fields.
+                Although our engineers successfully handle community support requests in their free time, this doesn't mean any obligation for ThingsBoard Inc.
+                We encourage you to <a href="/docs/">read documentation</a>, subscribe to our <a href="https://www.youtube.com/c/thingsboard" target ="blank">YouTube channel</a> where we host <a href="https://www.youtube.com/watch?v=M0CaascgDmg&list=PLYEKB_XwLCZJ6T8RPLTjRwMw0eoabpEKO" target="blank">the free Education course</a> and most demanded tutorials, samples and guides.
                 </p>
                 <p>Customer may also rely on answers from ThingsBoard <a href="https://github.com/thingsboard/thingsboard/issues" target="blank">community on GitHub</a> (issues page), send their queries to <a href="https://groups.google.com/forum/#!forum/thingsboard" target="blank">Q&A forum</a> and start <a href="http://stackoverflow.com/questions/tagged/thingsboard" target="blank">Stack Overflow</a> themes.
                 </p>